crate/crate-howtos/docs/clustering/multi-node-setup.rst

 Cluster bootstrapping
 =====================

+Starting a CrateDB cluster for the first time requires the initial list of master-eligible nodes to be defined.
+This is known as *cluster bootstrapping*.

+This process is only necessary the first time a cluster starts because:

+- nodes that are already part of a cluster will remember this information if the cluster restarts

+- new nodes that need to join a cluster will obtain this information from the cluster's elected master node

 .. _auto-bootstrapping:

-Single host auto-bootstrapping
+Single-host auto-bootstrapping
 ------------------------------

-If you start up several nodes (with default configuration) on a single host, they will automatically discover one another and form a cluster.
+If you start up several nodes (with default configuration) on a single host, the nodes will automatically discover one another and form a cluster.
+This does not require any configuration.

-If you want to run CrateDB on your local machine for development or experimentation purposes, this is probably your best bootstrapping option.
+If you want to run CrateDB on your local machine for development or experimentation purposes, this is probably your best option.

 ..
 CAUTION::

-    Single host auto-bootstrapping is useful for development environments.
-    However, for improved performance and resiliency, :ref:`production
+    For better performance and resiliency, :ref:`production
     <going-into-production>` CrateDB clusters should be run with :ref:`one node
     per host machine <manual-bootstrapping>`.
-If you use multiple hosts, you must configure your cluster with :ref:`manual bootstrapping
+If you use multiple hosts, you must :ref:`manually bootstrap <manual-bootstrapping>` your cluster.
-    <manual-bootstrapping>`.

 ..
 WARNING::

-    If you start multiple nodes on different hosts with auto-bootstrapping enabled, you cannot, at a later point, bring those nodes together to form a single cluster--there is no way to merge CrateDB clusters without the risk of data loss.
+    If you start multiple nodes on different hosts with auto-bootstrapping enabled, you cannot, at a later point, merge those nodes together to form a single cluster without the risk of data loss.

-    If you have multiple nodes running on different hosts, you can check whether they have formed independent clusters by visiting the `Admin UI`_ (which runs on every node) and checking the `cluster browser`_.
+    If you have multiple nodes running on different hosts, you can check whether they have formed independent clusters by visiting the `admin UI`_ (which runs on every node) and checking the `cluster browser`_.

-    If you find yourself with multiple independent clusters and instead want to form a single cluster, follow these steps:
+    If you end up with multiple independent clusters and instead want to form a single cluster, follow these steps:

       1. `Back up your data`_
       2. Shut down all the nodes
       3. Completely wipe each node by deleting the contents of the ``data`` directory under `CRATE_HOME`_
-      4. Follow the instructions in the next section (:ref:`manual bootstrapping
+      4. Follow the instructions in :ref:`manual bootstrapping
          <manual-bootstrapping>`)
       5. Restart all the nodes and verify that they have formed a single cluster
       6. Restore your data